Inversion in English

 • Barely had Michael touched his dinner when the bell rang.

-• Hardly could John see his mum from the distance.
+• Hardly could John see his mum from a distance.

 • Hardly ever has that lawyer of yours won a lawsuit.